 Determine how your screens will look and stick with that format.
 Perhaps they’ll have a headline, photo and caption.
 Or maybe they’ll consist of 3 product photos and descriptions with a single call-to-action.

-Be consistent as well in how you write the content.
+Be consistent as well in how you stylize the content.
 Are your headlines in all caps or initial caps?
 Are your calls-to-action short or long?
 Do you use bullets or checkmarks in lists?
+Consider having a copy editor review your work.

 Format consistency will help your app to look professional and polished.
 It will also help with productivity in developing the app because you’ll have to make most decisions regarding formatting only once, not for every screen.